 There are varying opinions on whether a mother should breastfeed her baby in public or how old is too old for a child to be breastfed.

-What Do Non-Diabetic Blood Sugar Spikes Early in Pregnancy Have to Do with Your Unborn Baby? - A Lot!8 months ago
+What Do Non-Diabetic Blood Sugar Spikes Early in Pregnancy Have to Do with Your Unborn Baby? - A Lot!3 years ago

 When you are expecting a baby, you hope for the best and do everything in your power to protect the health of your unborn child.

 Australian Senator Larissa Waters recently caught the world’s attention by doing something many new mothers do.
 She breastfed her newborn baby girl.
 Waters and her 11 and a half week old daughter made history by being the first mother and child to engage in breastfeeding in Australia's federal Parliament.